-The CS Container Terminal integrates several different physical components and operational processes to load and unload oceangoing vessels and to move the cargo through the terminal to and from trucks and trains as cost-effectively as possible.
-The physical components consist of marine container vessels, berths/wharves (docks), cranes, backland storage areas (container yard), entrance and exit gates, rail facilities (usually), and maintenance and administrative buildings.
-The operational processes include shipping, stevedoring (loading/unloading ships), container storage and management, interminal drayage (hauling), on-dock rail operations, and trucking to offsite locations such as warehouses and rail yards.

-The CS Container Terminal was constructed in several phases between 2004 and 2013, and began operation in 2005.
-It consists of two berths, ten wharf cranes for ship loading, and a container yard and gate complex.
-The terminal has access to an on-dock intermodal railyard at the adjacent Yang Ming Terminal (for a fuller description of the existing terminal see Section 2.5.1 and USACE and LAHD [2008]).
-The Revised Project does not include any physical alterations to the existing terminal, but instead consists of altered operating conditions from those examined in the 2008 EIS/EIR (USACE and LAHD, 2008).
-The Revised Project will operate over a period of approximately 27 years, from 2018 to 2045, the remaining term under LAHD Permit No. 999.

-The CS Terminal includes two berths and a container yard, and it uses the on-dock West Basin Intermodal Container Transfer Facility (WBICTF) that is on the premises of the adjacent Yang Ming terminal at Berths 121-131.
-Inbound containers that are to be delivered by rail are hauled from the vessel berths to the WBICTF by yard tractors via bridges connecting the two terminals.
-Similarly, outbound containers arriving by rail are unloaded at WBICTF and transferred to the backlands at the CS Container Terminal.
-Cargo not transferred by on-dock rail is hauled by trucks to local destinations and other rail facilities.
-The CS Container Terminal and Yang Ming Container Terminal share one gate complex.
+- 17 The CS Container Terminal integrates several different physical components and 18 operational processes to load and unload oceangoing vessels and to move the cargo 19 through the terminal to and from trucks and trains as cost-effectively as possible.
+The 20 physical components consist of marine container vessels, berths/wharves (docks), cranes, 21 backland storage areas (container yard), entrance and exit gates, rail facilities (usually), 22 and maintenance and administrative buildings.
+The operational processes include 23 shipping, stevedoring (loading/unloading ships), container storage and management, in-24 terminal drayage (hauling), on-dock rail operations, and trucking to offsite locations such 25 as warehouses and rail yards. - 26 The CS Container Terminal was constructed in several phases between 2004 and 2013, 27 and began operation in 2005.
+It consists of two berths, ten wharf cranes for ship loading, 28 and a container yard and gate complex.
+The terminal has access to an on-dock 29 intermodal railyard at the adjacent Yang Ming Terminal (for a fuller description of the 30 existing terminal see Section 2.5.1 and USACE and LAHD [2008]).
+The Revised Project 31 does not include any physical alterations to the existing terminal, but instead consists of 32 altered operating conditions from those examined in the 2008 EIS/EIR (USACE and 33 LAHD, 2008).
+The Revised Project would operate until 2045, the remaining term under 34 LAHD Permit No. 999. - 35 The CS Terminal includes two berths and a container yard, and it uses the on-dock West 36 Basin Intermodal Container Transfer Facility (WBICTF) that is on the premises of the 37 adjacent Yang Ming terminal at Berths 121-131.
+Inbound containers that are to be 38 delivered by rail are hauled from the vessel berths to the WBICTF by yard tractors via 39 bridges connecting the two terminals.
+Similarly, outbound containers arriving by rail are 40 unloaded at WBICTF and transferred to the backlands at the CS Container Terminal.
+41 Cargo not transferred by on-dock rail is hauled by trucks to local destinations and other 42 rail facilities.
+The CS Container Terminal and Yang Ming Container Terminal share one 43 gate complex.

-1.2.3 Project History
+1 1.2.3 Project History

-1.2.3.1 West Basin Transportation Improvements Program EIR
+2 1.2.3.1 West Basin Transportation Improvements Program EIR